AgilAghamirzayev/ultimate-java-interview-questions/README.md

    This makes your code more organized and easy to understand because you can work with high-level ideas rather than getting lost in the complexities of every detail.

    Real world examples:

    - Car engine: When you drive a car, you don't need to know how the engine works or how the brakes work.
 You just need to know how to steer the car and how to use the pedals.
-The car abstracts away all of the complex internal details so that you can focus on driving.
+The car abstracts away all the complex internal details so that you can focus on driving.

    - Computer: When you use a computer, you don't need to know how the hardware works or how the operating system works.
      You just need to know how to use the mouse and keyboard and how to open programs and files.
-The computer abstracts away all of the complex internal details so that you can focus on using the computer to do your work.
+The computer abstracts away all the complex internal details so that you can focus on using the computer to do your work.

     In java, Abstraction can be achieved in two ways:

    - Abstract classes
    - Interfaces

+2. Encapsulation may be used by creating ‘get’ and ‘set’ methods in a class which are used to access the fields of the object.
+   Typically, the fields are made private while the get and set methods are public.

+   To achieve encapsulation in Java:
+   - Declare the variables of a class as private.
+   - Provide public setter and getter methods to modify and view the variables values.

+   Benefits of Encapsulation
+   - The fields of a class can be made read-only or write-only.
+   - A class can have total control over what is stored in its fields.

+3. Inheritance.
+   Using inheritance means defining a parent-child relationship between classes, by doing so, you can reuse the code already defined in the parent class.
+   Code re-usability is the biggest advantage of Inheritance.

+   _Java does not allow multiple inheritance through classes, but it allows it through interfaces._

+4. Polymorphism

 ## Collections